Broomfield Police Department

 - There are no alerts at this time.

-I would now like to address a separate issue.
 Trust and transparency are vital components of policing.
 They bridge the gap between the police department and the community it’s sworn to protect.
 As the Chief of Police I want to take this time to discuss COVID and its impact on current crime trends.
 I see what is happening, and I hear your frustrations.

 Since the stay-at-home orders were lifted in June, Broomfield has seen a significant increase in property crimes.
 Please know this trend is not unique to our city and county, as the entire Denver-Metro area has been impacted.
 Community members are understandably frustrated about the lack of accountability for criminals due to the ongoing pandemic.
 I share those frustrations as does everyone who works for the Broomfield Police Department and the City and County of Broomfield.
 In an effort to be as open and transparent as possible my team has put together the following FAQs on COVID and crime in Broomfield.
 We hope they will address your concerns and answer your questions.

-Additionally, I will be available at Broomfield’s monthly telephone town hall this Thursday, February 25 at 7 pm.
-Details on how to participate in the meeting can be found here.
-This is a chance for you to speak directly with myself, and the Deputy Chiefs, about your frustrations.
 Please know city and police leadership are taking this issue extremely seriously, and every effort is being made to find solutions until the pandemic is resolved.
-In the meantime, please review the attached FAQs and feel free to reach out to the department by emailing us at firstname.lastname@example.org.
+In the meantime, please review the attached FAQs and feel free to reach out to the department by emailing us at email@example.com.
 Thank you.

 Chief of Police